awsdocs/ec2-image-builder-user-guide/doc_source/toe-action-modules.md

 inputs:
     - source: C:\myfolder\package.zip
       destination: s3://mybucket/path/to/package.zip
+      expectedBucketOwner: 123456789022
 ```

-**Input example: copy all files in local folder to S3 bucket with ****KeyPrefix**
+**Input example: copy all files in a local folder to an Amazon S3 bucket with key prefix**

-The following example shows how to copy all files in the local folder to an Amazon S3 bucket with **KeyPrefix**\.
-This example does not copy sub\-folders or their contents because `recurse` is not specified and it defaults to `false`\.
+The following example shows how to copy all files in the local folder to an Amazon S3 bucket with key prefix\.
+This example does not copy sub\-folders or their contents because `recurse` is not specified, and it defaults to `false`\.

 ```
 name: MyS3UploadMultipleFiles